 Sounds so serious for such a pretty flower.
-Have removed their suggestions for chemical treatment as we love our bees!
+They say this is one plant that perhaps it is best to use chemicals to treat, but we are keen to keep our orchard organic so we’ll be digging it out.
 We did dig up our large patch as it was on a hump of ground that we wanted to flatten & did see all the small bulbs underneath (corms they called).
 Now see that we should have sent those to a licenced landfill.

 Common Name: Montbretia

 - Monbretia is non-native species which can quickly out compete native plants forming dense clusters of growth.

 - The plant spreads by rhizomes and rarely by seed.

 - Legal implications if allowed to spread onto neighbouring land.